 The Group's subsidiaries Vinaria Bostavan SRL and Vinaria Purcari SRL rent land for their plantations of grape vines from the related party Victoriavin SRL based on lease agreements.
 On 1 January 2018 the Group signed new lease agreements with Victoriavin SRL for these plots of land, where the lease period is changed to 29 years from 1 January 2018 (to 31 December 2047).
-The lease payment is done annually until 30 November.
+The lease payment is made annually until 30 November.
 The lease term approximates the remaining useful life of plantations of grape vines of Vinaria Bostavan SRL and Vinaria Purcari SRL.
-Previously, these leases were classified as operating leases under IAS 17.
+Before 1 January 2019, these leases were classified as operating leases under IAS 17.

-The lease of buildings relates to offices and warehouses, and the period of lease is around 6 years (taking into account the extension options exercisable by the Group).
-Previously, these leases were classified as operating leases under IAS 17.
+The lease of buildings relates to offices and warehouses, and the period of lease is around 5 years (taking into account the extension options exercisable by the Group).
+Before 1 January 2019, these leases were classified as operating leases under IAS 17.

-The Group leases equipment and vehicles under a number of leases, which were previously classified as finance leases under IAS 17.
+The Group leases equipment and vehicles under a number of leases, which were classified as finance leases under IAS 17 before 1 January 2019.